Up until her death in 1904, British explorer Isabella Bird traveled the world — and defied traditional gender norms of her time.

 The Travels Of Isabella Bird

-Born in Yorkshire, England in 1831, Isabella Bird was a small, sickly child.
+Born in Yorkshire, England on October 15, 1831, Isabella Bird was a small, sickly child.
 Even at her full adult height, Bird stood just 4’11” tall.
 Suffering from spinal ailments, insomnia, and frequent headaches, Bird was often in pain.
 And her health did not seem to be improving as she got older.

 A doctor recommended travel as a treatment, thinking that a change of scenery and fresh air might help Bird’s condition.
 So in 1854, Bird traveled to the United States for the first time in her early 20s.
 After returning to Britain, she published her first travel book, An Englishwoman in America, in 1856.